googlefonts/googlefonts.github.io/gf-guide/metrics.md

 #### 6. WinAscent and WinDescent values must be the same as the family's tallest/deepest yMin and yMax bounding box values

-The Microsoft [OpenType specification](https://www.microsoft.com/typography/otspec/os2.htm#wa).
-Recommends the following:
+Microsoft's [OpenType specification](https://www.microsoft.com/typography/otspec/os2.htm#wa) recommends the following:

 > If any clipping is unacceptable, then the value should be set to `yMax`.